paopao128/CCS-2025-PAnDA/README.md

 % run_artifact_london;             % London dataset (uniform vehicle distribution)
 % run_artifact_real_distribution;  % Rome dataset (real vehicle distribution)
 ```
+The estimated running time for each "run_artifact_rome", "run_artifact_nyc", "run_artifact_london", and "run_artifact_real_distribution" is approximated one hour.

 **Configuring Repeats**: You can specify the number of experiment repetitions by setting the corresponding repeat parameter in the script (or in parameters.m, if exposed).